 The reality is that those within the LGBTQ+ community suffer from substance use disorder at much higher rates than those who do not identify as LGBTQ+.
-According to the 2017 National Survey on Drug Use and Health:
+According to the Substance Abuse and Mental Health Services Administration:

 - People who identify as gay or lesbian are more than twice as likely to have severe alcohol and tobacco use disorder.

-- People who identify as bisexual are three times are likely to have substance use disorder.
+- People who identify as bisexual are three times more likely to have substance use disorder.

-- Those who are unsure how they identify their sexual identity are five times are likely to have substance use disorder.
+- Those who are unsure of their sexual identity are five times more likely to have substance use disorder.